Sheridan in Placer County, California — The American West (Pacific Coastal)

 Categories. • Cemeteries & Burial Sites •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on April 28, 2011, by Syd Whittle of El Dorado Hills, California.
-This page has been viewed 638 times since then.
+This page has been viewed 676 times since then and 7 times this year.
 Photos: 1, 2, 3, 4. submitted on April 28, 2011, by Syd Whittle of El Dorado Hills, California.